-For those learners required to pay a fee it is proposed to increase the standard part-time fee in line with the 2022/23 2.2% funding rate increase to £1.80 p/h (from £1.75p/h).
-This is c50% of the assumed fee and thus more affordable to learners.
+For those learners required to pay a fee it is proposed to increase the standard part-time fee by 6.5% to £1.92 p/h to cover increased costs arising from staff and non-pay cost increases.
+This would represent 32% of the new adult funding base rate of £6 p/h which is less than the 50% co-funded rate the college is expected to charge.

 The College does offer a number of 'premium' courses that are in high demand and often oversubscribed.
-In addition, some provision, e.g. Welding, incurs significantly materials costs.
+In addition, some provision, e.g. Welding, incurs significant materials costs.
 For these courses the College may charge a higher fee to more closely reflect market rates and the cost of delivery.
+In such cases the fee charged will not exceed the 50% co-funded rate.